7 Rehab Ideas to Add Value to Your Fix-and-Flip

 Just a heads up — it's really important to think about how adding an extension will affect your budget from the get-go.
 Did you already consider this before you started your home walkthrough, or did the idea pop up later?
 If you're not careful, you could find yourself stretched too thin financially.

 Does more square footage have to be attached to the main building?
 It’s more affordable than ever to add a prefabricated outbuilding to a property.
 Search online for prefab structures that might make the perfect "carriage house" or "in-law suite."

 While far from cheap, adding additional living space – that can be flexibly used to house friends and family, rent on Airbnb, or store belongings – can be one of the best home upgrades you can make.

-Before writing a check, always speak with your Realtor to ensure it will add more value than it costs!
+Before writing a check, always speak with your Realtor to ensure it adds more value than costs.

 Focus on marketability

 What home improvements add the most value?
 It depends.

 Many of the house improvements above will work swimmingly in one market but flop in another.
 Know your market, and when in doubt, consult your Realtor.
 Even in markets where all the above home improvement projects do well, it doesn’t mean you should reflexively make all seven improvements for every property you flip.

 Form a budget and make it a priority to stick to it.
 That includes not only the home renovation costs but your timeline as well.
 The longer you own a property, the greater your soft costs will be and the thinner your profit margins.